Managing rental housing for people disabled by

 The places intended for long-term stays typically do not offer these services.

 If offering linen and cleaning services, some people will not tolerate the products used and will need to opt out.
-One place offers that the floor is simply mopped with water, no soap.
+One place offers that the floor is simply mopped with water and nothing else.

 Some people with MCS are also electrically sensitive.
 That means they may get symptoms from the radiation from cell phones, computers, wireless networks, cordless phones, household wires, refrigerators, TVs, etc. This radiation is not stopped by walls and ceilings.

 Some are also bothered by noise, to the point it can create symptoms as well.
-Examples of problem noises are a refrigerator, the neighbor’s television or air conditioner.
+Examples of problem noises are a refrigerator, the neighbor’s television, fan or air conditioner.

 People who “only” have MCS may not have much understanding of these people’s problems, and not be willing to turn down their TV, go outside to use their cell phone, or use a cable to hook up their computer.